catenax-ng/product-knowledge/docs/intro.md

 title: Intro
 ---

-Welcome to the documentation of the Catena-X Knowledge Agents (aka Hey Catena!)
+Welcome to Catena-X Knowledge Agents (aka Hey Catena!)

 Catena-X Knowledge Agents is
-* an Extension to the Gaia-X/Dataspace Approach which allows Providers to Offer Federated, But Sovereign Inference Services instead of Plain Data Files
+* an extension to the [Gaia-X](https://gaia-x.eu/)/[International Data Spaces](https://internationaldataspaces.org/) approach
+  * which allows Providers to offer Federated, But Sovereign computation *Services* instead of Plain Data Files
-* a set of reusable UX Components which allow Consumers to Develop/Delegate Ready-Made Inference Skills instead of Ingesting Tons of Raw Data
+* a set of reusable UX Components
+  * which allow Consumers and Operators to script distributed peer-to-peer logics (we call them Inference *Skills*) instead of Ingesting and Transforming Tons of Raw Data
-* a way of combining a set of Domain Ontologies into a Matchmaking Marketplace.
+* a method for combining a set of Domain Ontologies into a Matchmaking Marketplace
+  * which allows Consumers, Operators and Providers to form a close-to-optimal platform adopting to ad-hoc conditions and requirements.

 Catena-X Knowledge Agents provides
 * Blueprints for the most common provisioning and consuming scenarios